BlogInternal Communications Measurement

 Click-Through Rates

-Despite the stumbling blocks, there are many ways you can improve your email open rates and CTR.
+Despite the challenges and stumbling blocks, there are many ways you can improve your internal email open rates and CTR.
 Some of these are surprisingly simple, requiring careful thought rather than high-tech knowledge.

 #1 Spend Time Crafting Your Email Subject Lines

-It can be easy to make your subject line the key takeaway of the communication that you’re sending.
-But, that can make for a pretty uninviting email.
+It can be easy to make your subject line the key takeaway of the communication you’re sending.
+However, unless you are careful, that can make for a pretty uninviting email.
 Try putting yourself in the recipient’s shoes and have the subject line answer the question, “What’s the benefit employees will get if they read this email?”
-Or rather than saying, “New Volunteer Opportunities” opt for something like, “Give back to our Chicago community and save lives.”
+Rather than saying, “New Volunteer Opportunities,” opt for something like, “Give back to our Chicago community and save lives.”

 One thing that we have found very successful with our Cerkl clients is the use of personalized subject lines.
 When employees know they are receiving content just for them, they’re more likely to open their internal emails.